LiskArchive/lips/proposals/lip-Introduce_Fee_module.md

 ## Motivation

-This LIP defines the fee system in a modular way, as currently [used in the Lisk ecosystem][state-model-LIP].
+This LIP defines the fee system in a modular way, as currently [used in the Lisk ecosystem][LIP-0040].
 The fee handling is implemented in a separate module to allow sidechains to freely update or replace the fee handling module, possibly to implement a more complex fee structure, without needing to modify or update the Token module.

 ## Rationale